What is “Good” Marketing?

 • Are they saying things that would make the person feel confident about going to that practice?

-See which of the websites you clicked on would make you want to go to it, if you were that 40- to 60-year-old woman.
+See which websites you clicked on would make you want to visit them if you were that 40- to 60-year-old woman.
 A website that can do that is accomplishing good marketing.
 Not how high it is on the Google results page, although that’s important too, or how many links it has, etc.

 You might also find that not too many of the websites you clicked on are eliciting much interest in your imagined role as the 40- to 60-year-old woman.
-That’s because much of the original, time-proven practices of making a marketing piece that would itself elicit viable response have been lost or ignored in favor of search marketing strategies.
+That’s because many of the original, time-tested practices for creating a marketing piece that would elicit a viable response have been lost or ignored in favor of search marketing strategies.
 While these are important, they are only half of the equation.
-Step one is to make a website that will interest and elicit response and step two is to get as many as possible of the correct target public to see that website through the search marketing strategies.
+Step one is to create a website that interests and elicits a response, and step two is to get as many of the correct target audiences as possible to see that website through search marketing strategies.

 The same exercise can be done for direct mailers.
 What mailers have you gotten, of any type, that got your attention and got you to act?
 These mailers had the basic ingredients of successful marketing.

-In our company we ensure good marketing by doing the time-proven actions of marketing that will not only get your website, mailer or other marketing item in front of the correct public in volume, but that will also cause the person to be interested and want to call the practice.
-This includes individual market research to isolate the hot buttons for your area and type of practice.
-We use these hot buttons to craft the messages and images that will best resonate with the person.
-It also includes a long history of success for our dental clients that we have translated into proprietary protocols we use to ensure our clients are as successful as possible.
+In our company, we ensure effective marketing by taking time-tested actions that not only get your website, mailer, or other marketing item in front of the right public in volume, but also make the person interested and want to call the practice.
+This includes individual market research to identify the hot buttons for your area and practice type.
+We use these hot buttons to craft messages and images that will resonate most with the person.
+It also includes a long history of success for our dental clients, which we have translated into proprietary protocols to ensure they are as successful as possible.

 Keith Gilleard